ronaldoussoren/modulegraph/doc/modulegraph.rst

 .. warning:: The methods in this section will be refactored in a future release, the current architecture makes it unnecessarily hard to write proper tests.

+.. class:: ModuleGraph

-.. method:: determine_parent(caller)
+   .. method:: _determine_parent(caller)

       Returns the node of the package root voor *caller*.
 If *caller* is a package this is the node itself, if the node is a module in a package this is the node of for the package and otherwise the *caller* is not a package and the result is :data:`None`.

-.. method:: find_head_package(parent, name[, level])
+   .. method:: _find_head_package(parent, name[, level])

       .. todo:: To be documented

-.. method:: load_tail(mod, tail)
+   .. method:: _load_tail(mod, tail)

       This method is called to load the rest of a dotted name after loading the root of a package.
 This will import all intermediate modules as well (using :meth:`import_module`), and returns the module :class:`node <Node>` for the requested node.

       .. note:: When *tail* is empty this will just return *mod*.

       :arg mod:   A start module (instance of :class:`Node`)
       :arg tail:  The rest of a dotted name, can be empty
       :raise ImportError: When the requested (or one of its parents) module cannot be found
       :returns: the requested module

-.. method:: ensure_fromlist(m, fromlist)
+   .. method:: _ensure_fromlist(m, fromlist)

       Yield all submodules that would be imported when importing *fromlist* from *m* (using ``from m import fromlist...``).

       *m* must be a package and not a regular module.

-.. method:: find_all_submodules(m)
+   .. method:: _find_all_submodules(m)

       Yield the filenames for submodules of in the same package as *m*.

-.. method:: import_module(partname, fqname, parent)
+   .. method:: _import_module(partname, fqname, parent)

       Perform import of the module with basename *partname* (``path``) and full name *fqname* (``os.path``).
 Import is performed by *parent*.

       This will create a reference from the parent node to the module node and will load the module node when it is not already loaded.

-.. method:: load_module(fqname, fp, pathname, (suffix, mode, type))
+   .. method:: _load_module(fqname, fp, pathname, (suffix, mode, type))

       Load the module named *fqname* from the given *pathame*.
 The argument *fp* is either :data:`None`, or a stream where the code for the Python module can be loaded (either byte-code or the source code).
 The *(suffix, mode, type)* tuple are the suffix of the source file, the open mode for the file and the type of module.

       Creates a node of the right class and processes the dependencies of the :class:`node <Node>` by scanning the byte-code for the node.

       Returns the resulting :class:`node <Node>`.

-.. method:: scan_code(code, m)
+   .. method:: _scan_code(code, m)

       Scan the *code* object for module *m* and update the dependencies of *m* using the import statemets found in the code.

       This will automaticly scan the code for nested functions, generator expressions and list comprehensions as well.

-.. method:: load_package(fqname, pathname)
+   .. method:: _load_package(fqname, pathname)

       Load a package directory.

-.. method:: find_module(name, path[, parent])
+   .. method:: _find_module(name, path[, parent])

       Locates a module named *name* that is not yet part of the graph.
 This method will raise :exc:`ImportError` when the module cannot be found or when it is already part of the graph.
 The *name* can not be a dotted name.

       The *path* is the search path used, or :data:`None` to use the default path.

       When the *parent* is specified *name* refers to a subpackage of *parent*, and *path* should be the search path of the parent.

       Returns the result of the global function :func:`find_module <modulegraph.modulegraph.find_module>`.

    .. method:: itergraphreport([name[, flatpackages]])

       .. todo:: To be documented

-.. method:: replace_paths_in_code(co)
+   .. method:: _replace_paths_in_code(co)

       Replace the filenames in code object *co* using the *replace_paths* value that was passed to the contructor.
 Returns the rewritten code object.

-.. method:: calc_setuptools_nspackages()
+   .. method:: _calc_setuptools_nspackages()

       Returns a mapping from package name to a list of paths where that package can be found in ``--single-version-externally-managed`` form.

       This method is used to be able to find those packages: these use a magic ``.pth`` file to ensure that the package is added to :data:`sys.path`, as they do not contain an ``___init__.py`` file.

       Packages in this form are used by system packages and the "pip" installer.

 Graph nodes